sharkcus/alpha_sign/README.md

 The starting code for the project was found at [https://www.teuniz.net/RS-232/](https://www.teuniz.net/RS-232/).
 This code is now in the `RS-232` folder.

+Don't get too excited.
+This code compiles, but doesn't cause the sign to do anything.
+I've tried various commands, and I'm not even getting error messages in the responses, so it could be a hardware problem.
+At this point, I'm giving up, but PRs are welcome if you have some new ideas.

 ## Hardware

 I'm using a usb-serial device that shows up in Linux as `/dev/ttyUSB0` and a 6 conductor modular cable.